kibimon/activitymon/roleplaying-vocabulary/README.md

 ##  2. Conformance  ##

-All sections explicitly marked as non-normative, as well as any diagrams, exmaples, or notes in this specification, are non-normative.
+All sections explicitly marked as non-normative, as well as any diagrams, examples, or notes in this specification, are non-normative.
 Everything else in this specification is normative.

 The Roleplaying Vocabulary is an extension of the [Activity Vocabulary][].